beeware/batavia/docs/how-to/contribute-tests.rst

 code needs to generate some output so that the output can be compared, hence the need to print the values. **Code that is not being printed is not being tested.**

+Finally, ``print()`` is an imperfect creature for tests.
+Some things in Python aren't guaranteed to print out in the same order or way, like sets dictionaries.
+Tests should be structured to compensate, for instance by converting to a sorted list.
+See also the output cleaners section below.

 Template
 --------